lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 .. image:: okular-find.png

-To go all the way to the beigining press :kbd:`Control + Home` or :menuselection:`Go --> Beginning of Document`.
+To go all the way to the beginning press :kbd:`Control + Home` or :menuselection:`Go --> Beginning of Document`.
 To go all the way to the end of the document :kbd:`Control + End` or :menuselection:`Go --> End of Document`.
 To go back after changing pages :menuselection:`Go --> Back`.

 Then to go forward from where you were :menuselection:`Go --> Forward`.
 To show a magnifier for Okular press :kbd:`Control +6` or :menuselection:`Tools --> Magnifier`.
 Then left click over where you want to have magnified.
 To zoom on a particular area press :kbd:`Control+6` or :menuselection:`Tools --> Zoom`.
 The left click and select which area you want to zoom in on.
 To zoom back out right click.